EMDK/docs/3.1UP1/source/api/ScannerConfig-DecoderParams-UpcEanParams.md

  bar codes.
 Select higher security levels for lower quality bar codes.
 There is an inverse relationship between security and decode speed, so be sure to choose only that level of security necessary for the application.
-Use enum
+Use enum ScannerConfig.SecurityLevel.
- @link ScannerConfig.SecurityLevel}.

 **Example Usage:**

 	:::java

 	 	upcEan.securityLevel = SecurityLevel.LEVEL_0;